 It’s called The Battery because it was a defensive seawall, as is evident by the large cannons on display.
 It’s also famous for the majestic Antebellum mansions adorning colorful facades – the very picture of Charleston.
 We noticed on our Sunday morning walk that it was filled with tourists as well as local runners and walkers – very peaceful and friendly and beautiful.

-Charleston City Market.
-If you can dream it, you can probably find it here!
-The markets been here in spirit since 1788, but the current structure was erected in 1841 after a fire took the original.
+If you can dream it, you can probably find it at Charleston City Market.
+The market has been here in Downtown Charleston -in spirit- since 1788, but the current structure was erected in 1841 after a fire took the original.
 In fact, the hall and sheds are recognized as one of the oldest structures in the country.

 We didn’t make it to the following points of interest, even though they were on our wish-list of places to visit.
 You always have to have a reason to return!

-Fort Sumter.
+- Fort Sumter.
 A Civil War sea fort, visitors can take a ferry to the fort at Liberty Square or Patriots Point.
 Looking for online tickets to attractions or cool tours offering insider info?
 Get Your Guide is our family’s go-to resource for online purchases.
 Find Fort Sumter tickets here.

-Magnolia Plantations and Gardens.
+- Magnolia Plantations and Gardens.
 It’s Charleston’s most visited plantation, and dubbed by T&L as one of America’s Most Beautiful Gardens.
 Get your tickets to Magnolia Plantation and Gardens here.

-Schooner Pride.
 Want to know a secret?
-This was my FAVORITE part of our visit!!
+Schooner Pride was my FAVORITE part of our visit!!
 We sailed aboard a gorgeous schooner with masts reaching 84 feet into the air!
 Our 2-hour excursion left right at 5pm.
 We sailed into the Charleston Harbor with a gentle breeze, enjoying views of Ravenel bridge, Ft Sumpter and more.
 Drinks (including champagne – my fave!) were available for purchase on board, and if you need to nosh you can bring your own snacks.

 While on board, we watched the crew hoist the sails – and I even had to opportunity raise the forward main sail!!
 It was really cool – and not too easy!
 About 90 min in, the sun began to set over the city.
 It was gorgeous!
 I cannot recommend this tour more highly – the crew, the captain, the atmosphere – two thumbs up!